 Vegetarian restaurants were not so popular in the city till a few years ago.
 But the city which enjoys its maachh-bhaat, biryani and Tangra Chinese, has slowly made room for vegetarian fare.
-Keeping in mind the classics and some newbies, here are seven restaurants that are a must-visit.
+Keeping in mind the classics and some newbies, here are a few restaurants that are a must-visit.

-Molecular Dhoklas To Truffle Cheese Dosas: 7 Must-Try Vegetarian Restaurants in Kolkata
+Dhoklas To Cheese Dosas: Check Our List Of Must-Try Vegetarian Restaurants in Kolkata

 This is the best option if you are looking for a complete meal without wasting time choosing.
 They serve authentic Rajasthani and Gujarati thalis at affordable prices.
 There’s a Jain option available as well.
 On Tuesdays, these thalis are on offer for only INR 250 (plus taxes), which is a steal deal for those who have a big appetite but also want to watch their wallet.
 From chaas, dhokla, dal baati churma, to colourful chutney, pulao and desserts Rajdhani Thali is for a wholesome meal.

 With over a 100 items in the menu, SpiceKlub is popular as the destination if you want to experience molecular cuisine.
 The place serves fusion North-Indian food.
 The otherwise mundane, everyday recipes and street food items are given a complete makeover to make it appealing not only to the tongue but also to the eyes.
 Be it the Bombay Pav Bhaji Fondue, the Gujarati Deconstructed Dhokla, the Delhi Papdi Chaat or the Northern Chole Kulcha, each creation is not to be missed.